What is Make Music Roselle Park?

 How will my concert be promoted?

-All concerts in Make Music Alliance member cities are promoted through its online listings platform, interactive maps, smartphone apps for iOS and Android, dynamically created promotional posters and nationwide PR firm.
+All concerts in Make Music Alliance member cities are promoted through its online listings platform, interactive maps, dynamically created promotional posters and nationwide PR firm.
 In addition, some cities have developed media partnerships to create printed programs listing every concert, vinyl banners for venues, and newspaper and radio ads.
 Make Music Roselle Park also will conduct a local PR campaign.

 Is this open to only musicians from Roselle Park?